MichaelCh-svg/typescript-server-complete/README.md

     - if you later want to update the dependencies, remove the node_modules folder so that all files will be up to date (not just the ones that get overwritten).
 <br><br>
 2. Create and upload the lambda layers with the node dependencies to each lambda in aws.
-    - Follow the instructions at [tweeter lambda layer]("https://github.com/MichaelCh-svg/tweeter-lambda-layer").
+    - Follow the instructions at <a href="https://github.com/MichaelCh-svg/tweeter-lambda-layer">tweeter lambda layer</a>.
 <br><br>
 2. Create a .env file using the .env.example template.
 Edit the .env file to match your variables.
     - Note that when you want to access the .env variables, you should use the provided 'getEnvValue' function from the util/EnvString.ts file.